BretStateham/GiveSign/README.md

 ### <span style="color: #090">IF YOU ALREADY HAVE THE LATEST VERSION OF THE SPARK-CLI INSTALLED YOU CAN SKIP THIS TASK</span> ###

-The S**park Command Line Interface (Spark-CLI)** is a **Node.js** application that allows you to manage your spark cores, and the code that runs on them.
+The **Spark Command Line Interface (Spark-CLI)** is a **Node.js** application that allows you to manage your spark cores, and the code that runs on them.
 The Spark-CLI source is available from GitHub at https://github.com/spark/spark-cli and you can read the docs here: http://docs.spark.io/cli/

 1. First, ensure that you have Node.js installed.
 You can install it from here: http://nodejs.org/